-The student must complete 90 ECTS and all program requirements.
-The program is structured for three semesters, 30 ECTS per semester.
+The student must complete 90 ECTS and all programme requirements.
+The programme is structured for three semesters, 30 ECTS per semester.
 There is a thesis option (20 ECTS) and a non-thesis option.
-In the latter case, the student will be required to take two additional elective courses to fulfill the degree requirements.
+In the latter case, the student will be required to take two additional elective courses to fulfil the degree requirements.

 A minimum cumulative grade point average (CPA) of 2.0 is required.
 Thus, although a ‘D-‘ is a PASS grade, in order to achieve a CPA of 2.0 an average grade of ‘C’ is required.

-- Deploy appropriate theory, practices, and tools for the specification, design, implementation, and maintenance, as well as the evaluation of computer-based systems, processes, and programs;
+- Deploy appropriate theory, practices, and tools for the specification, design, implementation, and maintenance, as well as the evaluation of computer-based systems, processes, and programmes;

 - Analyse and evaluate software solutions from the perspective of software architecture and design patterns;